 Unfortunately, it’s another issue that’s all too common in society.
 A huge number of people struggle with insomnia and fatigue.
 Both conditions sap your energy levels, making it harder to focus and regulate emotions.

 Thankfully, increasing the amount of time you spend outdoors (and exercising) can improve sleep.
 You may sleep longer and deeper, waking up feeling refreshed and energetic as a result.

 Everybody wants a strong memory.
 After all, there’s nothing worse than being unable to remember the amazing things you’ve been doing.

 It’s distressing to realize how easily things are lost and forgotten about.
 Want to retain as much as possible?

-Well, you might want to start taking regular walks in nature!
+Well, you might want to start taking regular walks in green spaces!
 It’s been shown that doing exactly that can facilitate short term memory.
-The stimulation of being in these beautiful natural environments helps improve your attention.
+The stimulation of being in these beautiful natural environments with fresh air helps improve your attention.

 As a result, you come away having retained more of what you saw, felt, and did.